Methylprednisolone: Metabolic and endocrine

 Iatrogenic Cushing's Syndrome is a direct complication of glucocorticoid therapy, and the most common cause of exogenous Cushing's Syndrome.
-Clinical features of Cushing's Syndrome is inclusive of many adverse effects in glucocorticoid therapy.
-Traditional symptoms include weight gain, myopathy, osteoporosis, increased risk of infection, hypertension and psychological effect.
+Clinical features of Cushing's Syndrome are inclusive of many adverse effects in glucocorticoid therapy.
+Traditional symptoms include weight gain, myopathy, osteoporosis, increased risk of infection, hypertension, and psychological effects.
 Fat deposition is centralized on the trunk, in between shoulders ("buffalo hump"), and on the face ("moon face").
 Patient education and provider monitoring is the first step in recognizing and diagnosing Iatrogenic Cushing's Syndrome.
 Exogenous glucocorticoids suppress adrenocorticotropic hormone (ATCH) production, which can be verified by AM biochemical analysis.
-The onset of side effects varies; neuropsychiatric symptoms can arise within a few hours, while osteoporosis would take months to develop.
+The onset of side effects varies; neuropsychiatric symptoms can arise within a few hours, while osteoporosis takes months to develop.

-The metabolic effects of taking methylprednisolone involve the continuous breakdown of proteins for gluconeogenesis increase necessity for insulin.
-This results in hyperlipidemia, weight gain, myopathy that may prompt a patient to cease treatment.
+The metabolic effects of taking methylprednisolone involve the continuous breakdown of proteins for gluconeogenesis increasing the necessity for insulin.
+This results in hyperlipidemia, weight gain, and myopathy that may prompt a patient to cease treatment.